SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ```
 ssh -i <key.pem> ec2-user@<bastion-elastic-ip>
 ```
-* From the Linux Bastion Host, SSH to your desired EC2 host that is running the message broker.
+* From the Linux Bastion Host, SSH to your desired EC2 host that is running the event broker.
 ```
 ssh -i <key.pem> ec2-user@<ec2-host>
 ```